system-transparency/stfe/doc/api.md

 [§6.2](https://datatracker.ietf.org/doc/html/draft-ietf-trans-rfc6962-bis-34#section-6.2).

 ### Merkle tree leaf types
-In the future there will likely be several types of leaves.
+In the future there might be several types of leaves.
 Say, one for operating system packages, another one for Debian packages, and a third one for general-purpose checksums.
 For now we only define the latter.

 #### Checksum
-A checksum entry contains a timestamp that corresponds to `UTC.now()`, a package identifier such as `foobar-1.2.3`, and an artifact hash that uses the log's configured hash function.
+A checksum entry contains a package identifier such as `foobar-1.2.3` and an artifact hash that uses the log's configured hash function.

 ```
 struct {
-	uint64 timestamp; // format defined by RFC 6962/bis, added by submitter
 	opaque package<0..2^8-1>; // package identifier
 	opaque checksum<32..2^8-1>; // artifact hash that used the log's hash func
 } LeafChecksumV1;